NinekoTheCat/Create-Estrogen/README.md

 > **[EMI](https://modrinth.com/mod/emi)/[JEI](https://modrinth.com/mod/jei)/[REI](https://modrinth.com/mod/rei)** is highly recommended to be installed with this mod to see all the recipes and
 > progression!

 "Create mod" module for the Estrogen mod!
-Adding unique mechanics and interactions with the Create mod!
+Adding unique mechanics and interactions with the Create mod and it's machines!

 ### `Main Features`